generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

+---
-# Nondeterminism monad in Python
+title: Nondeterminism monad in Python
+tags: [haskell, monads, python, generators, tricks]
+location: Maryland
+---

 **Also in this post: Haskell and parsing-free execution tracers**